The 6 best niacinamide serums to nourish your skin's barrier and smooth fine lines

 RRP: £48 | Key ingredients: MELA B3 (the brand’s patented Melasyl™ ingredient - basically a melanin trapper) with 10% Niacinamide.
 Plus Retinyl palmitate (a form of retinol).

+I love the sun, but of course, my skin doesn’t.
+Hence why I have developed patches of hyperpigmentation scattered over my face.
+I was so excited to test this as I love La Roche-Posay products and their derm-backed offerings, and had heard great things from fellow beauty eds about this particular serum.
 This has a super silky feeling that glides easily across my skin.
 A little of the pink (pink!) serum goes a long way - I just squeezed half a pipette.
 I used this daily for one month and darker patches have definitely faded, plus there was one spot where I swear I had a darkening of colour previously, has simply vanished!

-Pros: Helps to zap acne scarring as well as pigmentation.
+Reasons to buy: Helps to zap acne scarring as well as pigmentation.
 Is hypoallergenic, alcohol-free, non-comedogenic and dermatologically tested.
 Skin feels bouncy and smooth after use and there's a true reduction of dark patches and improvement of skin tone.

-Cons: Quite expensive for the size and the fragrance is debatable
+Reasons to avoid: Quite expensive for the size and the fragrance is debatable

 RRP: £18 | Key ingredients: Niacinamide, zinc PCA and hyaluronic acid